Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 title: The darts player who estimated π
 date: 2020-12-23
-description: How you can estimate a mathematical constant using only darts and a dartboard.
+description: A story of darts and Monte Carlo methods.
 requires: math code

-A young student walked into a bar.
-She had just finished a gruelling computational mathematics assignment, and it was time for a relaxing game of darts.
+A student walked into a bar.
+She had just finished a gruelling computational maths assignment, and it was time for a relaxing game of darts.

-She wandered over to the darts board and started to throw.
-After clumsily hurling a couple of darts, she stood back to review her efforts.
-The darts seemed to be distributed across the board without any noticeable pattern.
+She wandered over to a darts board in the corner and started to throw.
+After hurling a few darts, she stood back to review her efforts.
+She wasn't a talented darts player, and the darts seemed to distribute themselves across the board without any noticeable pattern.
 Almost... at random.

 <img src="{{ url_for('static', filename='img/darts/board.png') }}"
      alt="Some darts scattered 'randomly' across a dartboard." class="centered">

 This last thought put her mind to work.
-She had been doing monte carlo stuff.
-If the darts were indeed landing at random, then it would be as if she were taking a random sampel from teh square.
-If she treated it as a 1x1 square, with area 1, then she could estimate the area of the circle by the proportion of darts that landed in the circle. hits/(hits+misses).
-Then another thought occurred to her.
-The area of a circle is πr^2; if she knew the area of the circle, she could estimate π!
-The formula is BLAH.
-All without using so much as a ruler.
+If the darts were aimed at random, then it would be like sampling random points from the darts board.
+And couldn't that sample be used to estimate the area of the circular part of the board?
+For example, if 7 out of 10 darts landed in the circle, she would expect the circle to fill about 7/10 of the overall board.
+And wouldn't that be neat?

+But just as she was about to run off and get a measuring tape, another thought occurred to her.
+Since the area of a circle is $\pi r^2$, wouldn't her estimate also give a free estimate of $\pi$?
+If the backboard, a square, had sides of length $1$, then its area would be $A=1\times1=1$, and the circle would have radius $r=1/2$.
+And if a fraction $f$ of her darts hit the circle, her estimate of the area would be $fA=f=\pi (1/2)^2=\pi/4$.
+Her estimate of $\pi$ would then be:

+$$\pi=4f.$$

+An estimate of the most famous mathematical constant, and she wouldn't need anything besides darts!

-She throws 100 darts.
-An estimate of....
-3.02 (or whatever).
-Well, it wasn't bad, but it seemed like she would have to throw an awful lot of darts to get a worthwhile estimate.
-And her arm was already tired.
-But wait!
-Couldn't she program a computer to do this sort of repetitive shit?
-She had been studying monte carlo simulation.
+She began to throw.
+10 darts, 20 darts, 50 darts.
+She kept a diligent count of where the darts landed.
+She stopped when her arm got sore, after she had thrown 100 darts.
+81 darts had landed in the circle, which gave an estimate of $\pi = 4(81/100) = 3.24$.
+It was in the same ballpark as $\pi$, but it seemed like she would need to throw lots more darts to get a decent estimate.
+And her arm was already dead from throwing.
+If only there were a way to automate this tedious process.

-So she raced home and wrote up the following computer program to do the dirty work.
-She occupied an alternative universe where Common Lisp was the most popular programming language in the world, so that's the one she used.
-Her program took a single parameter, `n`, and simulated that many dart throws.
-The output was an estimate of π.
+But of course!
+That's what she was studying computational maths for.
+She raced home to her computer and wrote the following code to do the dirty work.
+She occupied an alternative universe where Common Lisp was the most popular programming language, so that's the programming language she used.
+Her program took a single parameter, `n`, and simulated `n` dart throws.
+The output was an estimate of $\pi$.

     :::lisp
-    (defparameter +r+ 1/2)

     (defun estimate-pi (n)
-      (let ((in-circle-count 0))
+      (let ((in-circle-count
               (loop repeat n
-              do (destructuring-bind (x y)
-                     (random-xy)
-                   (when (is-in-circle-p x y)
-                     (incf in-circle-count))))
-        (* 4 (/ in-circle-count n))))
+                    sum (if (apply #'is-in-circle-p (random-xy)) 1 0)))) (* 4 (/ in-circle-count throws))))

     (defun random-xy ()
       (loop repeat 2
-            collect (- +r+ (random (* 2.0 +r+)))))
+            collect (- 1/2 (random (* 2.0 1/2)))))

     (defun is-in-circle-p (x y)
-      (<= (sqrt (+ (square x) (square y)))
+      (<= (sqrt (+ (square x) (square y))) 1/2))
-          +r+))

     (defun square (x)
       (* x x))

-She simulated 1000 throws.
+She simulated 1000 throws through her Common Lisp interpreter.

     :::lisp
-    CL-USER> (estimate-pi 1000)
+    > (estimate-pi 1000)
     3.104

 Wonderful!
 She would merely have to keep increasing the number of throws and her estimate would get better and better.
 Soon she'd have the most accurate estimate of π in the world.

     :::lisp
-    CL-USER> (estimate-pi 10000)
+    > (estimate-pi 10000)
     3.1356
-    CL-USER> (estimate-pi 100000)
+    > (estimate-pi 100000)
     3.14144
-    CL-USER> (estimate-pi 1000000)
+    > (estimate-pi 1000000)
     3.142252
-    CL-USER> (estimate-pi 10000000)
+    > (estimate-pi 10000000)
     3.1426332

 Except, after simulating 10 *million* throws, her approximation was still only accurate to 2 decimal places!
-Her computer's fan was getting noisy and she didn't want to tire it out, in the same way that she had become tired out in the bar.
-She sat back and wondered how many darts she would need to throw in order to achieve an estimate of a particular level of accuracy.
-Luckily, she was also taking a course on probability, so she knew there was a high probability that she would be able to figure it out.
+Her computer's fan was getting noisy, and she didn't want to push it to the limit.
+Instead, she sat back and wondered how many darts she would need to throw in order to achieve an accuracy of, say, 4 decimal places.
+Luckily, there was a high probability that she would be able to figure this out, since she was also taking a course on probability.

-The other day, she had learned about binomial random variables.
-Let's say we throw $n$ darts.
-Let $X$ be the number of darts that hit the dartboard. $X$ is what's known as a binomial random variable.
-"Random variable" means that it has a random value, while "binomial" means that it's equivalent to a bunch of coin flips.
-In our case, $X$'s random value is between 0 and $n$, and each "coin flip" has probability $p=\pi/4$ of landing on heads (a.k.a. hitting the dartboard).

-WHY SHOULD WE CARE ABOUT THIS RANDOM VARIABLE CRAP?
-Our end goal here is to calculate the probability of our estimate being within a small distance, $\epsilon$, of π.
-We can use the power of random variables to calculate this.
-Just bear with me for one more minute.

-Let $Y=4X/n$ be our estimate of π.
-It's also a random variable.
-We calculate the probability of $Y$ being within $\epsilon$ of π, like so:
+She knew that she could model the number of darts to hit the darts board as a [*binomial random variable*](https://en.wikipedia.org/wiki/Binomial_distribution), $X$ -- a random variable being a variable that assumes each of its possible values with a certain probability.
+In this case, if she threw $n$ darts, then $X$ could take on any value from $0$ to $n$.
+Her estimate $Y$ could be modelled as $Y=4X/n$, and the error as $E=\vert Y-\pi\vert$.

+After all that, she could estimate the probability of the error being less than some small value, $\epsilon$.

 $$
 \begin{aligned}
-P(-\epsilon < Y-\pi < \epsilon) &= 1-2P(Y-\pi < -\epsilon) \\
+P(E < \epsilon) &= 1-2P(Y-\pi < -\epsilon) \\
 &= 1-2P(4X/n < \pi-\epsilon) \\
 &= 1-2P(X < n(\pi-\epsilon)/4).
 \end{aligned}
 $$

+The tricky part here would be calculating $P(X < n(\pi-\epsilon)$.
+The probability of a binomial random variable being less than some number $k$ is

+$$P(X < k) = \sum^{k-1}_{i=0} {n \choose i}p^i(1-p)^{n-i},$$

-Okayyyy, we've expressed the probability of our estimate having a given level of accuracy, in terms of the probability of $X$ being less than some number.
-And *that* can be estimated by using a normal approximation of the binomial random variable $X$.
-Binomial RVs with $n$ samples and $p$ near 0.5 can be approximated using a normal distribution with mean $\mu=np$ and standard deviation $\sigma=\sqrt{np(1-p)}$.
-And that's how we produce the following graph.
+which is a pain in the ass to calculate as $k$ becomes very large.
+Thankfully, however, she knew that binomial random variables with $n$ samples and $p$ not too small or too large can be approximated using a normal distribution with mean $\mu=np$ and standard deviation $\sigma=\sqrt{np(1-p)}$.
+That's how she produced the following graph, which indicated that an accuracy beyond 3 or 4 decimal places was a hopeless cause.

 <img src="{{ url_for('static', filename='img/darts/graph.png') }}"
      alt="Plot of the probability of our approximation having a certain level of accuracy given 'n' throws." class="centered">

+A few days later, the student was explaining her dart experiment to a friend.

+"I see," said the friend.
+"It seems you've squeezed as much of π as you can out of darts.
+What will your next project be?"

 "Well... have you heard of *e*?"

-### Appendix A: in the real world
+### Appendix A: background
-The story above was inspired by exercise 3.5 of the computer science textbook, *Structure and Interpretation of Computer Programs*.
-It asks you to estimate π using a Monte Carlo algorithm, which just means that you simulate throwing a dart a bunch of times.
+This story was inspired by exercise 3.5 of the computer science textbook, *Structure and Interpretation of Computer Programs*.
+It asks you to estimate π using a Monte Carlo algorithm, which just means that you simulate a bunch of dart throws.

 To see the darts experiment in action, watch [this video](https://www.youtube.com/watch?v=M34TO71SKGk) (Physics Girl, "Calculating Pi with Darts").